ligato/docs/docs/plugins/vpp-plugins.md

 ### ARP entries

-The L3 plugin defines a descriptor managing the VPP implementation of the address resolution protocol. **ARP is a communication protocol for discovering the MAC address associated with a given IP address**.
+The L3 plugin works with the VPP implementation of the address resolution protocol. **ARP is a communication protocol for discovering the MAC address associated with a given IP address**.
 In terms of the plugin, the ARP entry is uniquely identified by the interface and IP address.

 The northbound plugin API defines ARP in the following [model][arp-model].
-Every ARP entry is defined with MAC address, IP address and an interface.
+Every ARP entry includes a MAC address, IP address and an interface.
 The two latter values are a part of the key.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for ARP to the database ([key reference][key-reference]).

-Example value in JSON format:
+Example data:
 ```json
 {
     "interface":"if1",